sankeer28/Git-Scraper/README.md

         \/                           \/     \/           \/|__|        \/
 ```
 ### Given GitHub username, returns users' public repos and respective descriptions in CLI
+### Simple Flask application that retrieves public repositories of a GitHub user and presents them in JSON format or as a web page.
 ![Demo](demo.gif)
 ## Installation